Applications & Fees

-Because the current zoning of the property is R-1-40, the property will need to be rezoned in order for Boyer to develop as they wish.
-The request for rezoning will be considered by the Planning Commission on April 30 followed by the City Council thereafter.
-If the rezone is approved, subdivision plans would come to Planning Commission and City Council late this summer or early fall.
+The request for rezoning will go to City Council on May 22.
+If the rezone is approved by City Council, subdivision plans would come to Planning Commission and City Council late this summer or early fall.

 To stay up-to-date on this project watch City newsletters, this webpage, Highland's Facebook and Twitter accounts, and meeting agendas at